 KEEP POSTED – we are currently building another observatory to house a second telescope.
 We are expanding our facility & making other improvements.
-We look forward to finishing these upgrades ready for next years sessions.
+We look forward to finishing these upgrades ready for 2024 sessions.

-Astronomy sessions begin at 7.30pm and last for about 1.5 hours.
+Astronomy sessions begin at 7.30pm and last for approx 1.5 hours.
 Pricing is as follows:-

 ADULTS – $30.00